Foo Fighters (album): Background

 In 1990, Dave Grohl joined the grunge band Nirvana as drummer.
 During tours, he took a guitar with him and wrote songs, but was too intimidated to share them with the band, as he was "in awe" of the songs written by frontman Kurt Cobain.
 Grohl occasionally booked studio time to record demos and covers, issuing an album of demos, Pocketwatch, under the pseudonym Late! in 1992.

 Following Cobain's suicide in April 1994, Grohl entered a state of depression, and found it difficult to both listen to music and play instruments.
 He was uncertain of what to do next, and despite being invited to drum for bands like Danzig or Tom Petty and the Heartbreakers, Grohl almost decided to abandon his musical career: "I just couldn't imagine [playing in other bands]", he explained in a 2005 interview with Classic Rock magazine, "because it would just remind me of being in Nirvana; every time I sat down at a drum set, I would think of that."

 Grohl's first musical performance after the demise of Nirvana was with The Backbeat Band at the 1994 MTV Movie Awards in June.
 Soon thereafter, Mike Watt invited Grohl to play drums on his album Ball-Hog or Tugboat?
 (1995).
-Grohl enjoyed these experiences and thus decided to work on his own musical project, which he believed could serve as a "some sort of cathartic therapy."
+Grohl enjoyed these experiences and thus decided to work on his own musical project, which he believed could serve as "some sort of cathartic therapy".
 Grohl consequently booked six days at Seattle's Robert Lang Studios, which were located near his house, where he recorded several of his favorite personal compositions with the assistance of Pocketwatch producer Barrett Jones.
 Although Grohl played all the instruments on the album, he intended to release it under a name that would make people believe it to be the work of a full band, similar to Stewart Copeland's 1980 EP Klark Kent.
-“Big Me” and “Exhausted” had already been recorded by Grohl in January 1994 when Cobain was still alive during the sessions that produced Nirvana’s final song, “You Know You’re Right”.